THE BEST LAS VEGAS PROPERTIES

 hold possession of a property.

-Legal Description - A property description, recognized by
+Legal Description - A property description, recognized

-sufficiently locate and identify a property.
+to sufficiently locate and identify a property.

 Lender's Fees - Fees paid to the lender to cover